 Gujarat Section has always been pioneer in organizing programs for professional and students.
 Its annual event ‘Sampark’ gives a platform to student members to design IEEE events of the year as per their own need and requirement.
 This helps IEEE student members of the Section to be their own leader.
 ‘Sampark’ had also been featured in one of the issue of ‘The Institute’.

-Currently IEEE Gujarat Section has twelve chapters covering thirteen of the IEEE societies and twenty eight IEEE Student Branches.
+Currently IEEE Gujarat Section has thirteen chapters covering 15 of the IEEE societies/technical councils and over 30 IEEE Student Branches.

-(IEEE Gujarat section history is prepared with inputs from Dr Anil K Roy (Past Chair), Mr Arup R Dasgupta (Past Chair), Mr Mayank M Pande (Past Chair), Mr Deepak Mathur (Past Chair).
+Note: History of IEEE Gujarat Section is prepared with inputs from Dr Anil K Roy (Past Chair), Mr Arup R Dasgupta (Past Chair), Mr Mayank M Pande (Past Chair), Mr Deepak Mathur (Past Chair).